willyg302/ok/README.md

 `pip`          | Yes            | Call any regular pip command.
 `virtualenv`   | No             | Pass the name of a virtual environment to execute in.
 If it does not exist, it will be created.
 Use with the `with` statement.

+## Testing

+Call `strap run test` while in the root directory of this repo.
+Yes, strap uses itself to test itself.
+No, you should not be surprised.

 ## Roadmap (v0.4.0)

 - [x] Clean up and refactor existing code to be more modular